Make This Paleo-Friendly Green Bean Casserole Recipe for Thanksgiving

 Roasted beets, farro, goat cheese, and crunchy almonds are a perfect side for a crowd and meal for everyday. (via Barley & Sage)

-Inspired by breakfast in Barcelona, this simple recipe of toasted bread is topped with olive oil, tomato and oregano-truffle cream cheese is SO good. (via No Eggs And Ham)
+Inspired by breakfast in Barcelona, this simple recipe of toasted bread is topped with olive oil, tomatoes, and oregano-truffle cream cheese is so good. (via No Eggs or Ham)

-Kale Stir Fry With Mushroom and Red Onion
+Kale Stir Fry with Mushroom & Red Onion

-Seasoned with balsamic vinegar and soy sauce, this simple and satisfying meal takes just 15 minutes. (via GastroPlant)
+Seasoned with balsamic vinegar and soy sauce, this simple and satisfying side dish takes just 15 minutes to make! (via Gastroplant)

 Cabbage And Peas

-Add a pop of spring green to your table with this bright salad of cabbage and sweet peas. (via This Wife Cooks)
+Add a pop of spring green to your table with this bright salad made from cabbage and sweet peas. (via This Wife Cooks)

 If you're looking for classic, soul food on your Easter Sunday this creamy baked macaroni and cheese with a crusty top is the best! (via Pink Owl Kitchen)